doubletap-dave/langgraph-chatbot/README.md

 # langgraph-chatbot

-A simple chatbot built with Langchain, Langgraph, and Ollama.
+A simple, agentic chatbot built with Langchain, Langgraph, and Ollama.
+It can use tools like Tavily Search to answer questions that require up-to-date information.

 ## Setup